YaarKoren/YaarKoren/README.md

 <h2>👨‍💻 Software Development Projects</h2>

+- <b>Unity Game </b>

+   - [Match-3 Game](https://github.com/YaarKoren/BasicBitchMatch3) - A Match-3 puzzle game developed in a team of three during the Queen B Game Development Bootcamp.
+   Created in just one week under tight deadlines, the game follows OOP and SOLID principles, includes full UI/UX design, and was built for Android with live play-testing.

 - <b>C++ Project </b>

   - [Battle Game](https://github.com/YaarKoren/Battle-Game) -
      Multi-threaded tank battle simulator with plugin-based architecture, designed with two independent components: Game Manager and decision-making algorithm, and a Simulator for running and comparing them.
 The project was part of TAU course "Advanced Topics in Programming", emphasizing modularity, concurrency, and dynamic linking.
 - <b>Data Structures (Java)</b>